KILIMANJARO - CHARITY CLIMBS

-Choosing a date for your climb is a critical move.
-It will affect how many participants you can recruit, and how much time the group will have for fundraising prior to the climb.
-This is why we recommend planning your charity climb a year out.
-You will need to educate your fundraising climbing team and find sponsors and donors.
+The choice of a date for the climb is vital.
+It determines the number of climbers you can attract and the time for fundraising before the climb.
+That is why we suggest planning the charity climb a year in advance.
+You must train your fundraising team and find sponsors and donors.

 It's absolutely crucial to remember that the funds raised must go directly to the charity of your choosing and should not be used to cover the costs of the climb itself.
 This is a non-negotiable point, and we urge you to keep it at the forefront of your planning efforts.
 If you find yourself unsure about the optimal dates and routes for your climb, don't hesitate to contact us.
 With years of experience on Kilimanjaro and leading successful fundraising climbs, we're here to guide you through every step of the planning process.